 This is a problem because social media companies own your social media audiences.
 And I’m going to take this opportunity again to remind you that you should have a backup plan in place if your social media accounts were frozen, hacked, reported, or shut down tomorrow!
 A backup plan is usually in the form of an email marketing database, so you can still contact your market, even if your social media accounts are shut down for any reason.

-Did you enjoy our simple SEO guide for 2022?
-If this is all a little overwhelming, please look at our SEO package here, where we do most of the work for you!
+Did you enjoy our simple SEO guide?
+If this is all a little overwhelming, please look at our SEO options here, where we do most of the work for you!

 Or you can contact us directly and we can answer any questions you have.